Have you ever looked around your kitchen and wondered if all the containers, pots and pans are impacting your health?

 There’s no need to cover food with plastic wrap when you’re re-heating in the microwave.
 Instead opt for a reusable cover like those by LilyPad.

-When covering and wrapping food in general I recommend reusable wrap made from hemp and organic beeswax.
-The brands I love and use are Wrap it Green and HoneyBee Food Wraps.
-I also use the food covers by 4 My Earth.
+When covering and wrapping food in general I recommend reusable wraps made from hemp and organic beeswax or organic cotton food covers.
+The brands I love and use are HoneyBee Food Wraps and 4 My Earth.

 Aluminium foil is also a single-use item so less is definitely more when using this product.
 Currently there is no proven link between aluminium foil and Alzheimer’s Disease, but I like to follow the precautionary principal and minimise my use.
 A better choice is the “If You Care” brand which is made from recycled aluminium.